f0ursqu4r3/jumpstone/docs/SETUP.md

 # spin up infrastructure once docker-compose is defined
 pnpm install --prefix frontend cargo check --workspace --manifest-path backend/Cargo.toml
+# run the full backend test suite
+cargo xtask test
 ```

 _Add detailed steps as services are implemented._

+> Looking for coverage details?
+See `docs/TESTING.md` for a week-by-week breakdown of automated tests and the commands used to execute them.

 ## Server Runtime Config